chozabu/FriendMap/readme.md

  - optional friend links, clouds, citys, borders, avatars, etc
  - persistant settings

+This product requires GeoLite2 data created by MaxMind, available from <a href="http://www.maxmind.com">http://www.maxmind.com</a>.

 ####Before attempting to build this plugin, you must build the main retroshare project and it's plugins

 ###Debian GNU/Linux